eightys3v3n/stocks_plotter/README.md

-This project is used to visualize my net worth over time.
-It currently only supports importing First Calgary Credit Union exported statements.
-The statements must have been exported in (Oldest to newest) mode.
-Statements should be in CSV format inside `statements/` Then theoretically one would run main.py
+# Idea
+This project is intended to visualize my net worth over time.
+Net worth would be calculated based on a number of things: bank statements, credit statements, investment statements.
+Some of these statements would need to be generated based on things like the historic price of silver.
+Therefore the statement importer must be modular.
+The Transaction type will also have to be capable of handling many kinds of statements.

+# Current status
-It is currently not working correctly because my plot needs to fill in balances for days that don't have one.
+It is currently not working correctly because my plot first_calgary module (the first module) needs to fill in balances for days that don't have one (see First Calgary Credit Union).

-The bank only exports transactions, so any day without a transaction has an unknown balance.
-It must therefore be carried over from a previous day or derived to be $0.
-This is in-progress during the refactoring.
+## Supported statements
+### First Calgary Credit Union
+- The statements must have been exported in (Oldest to newest) mode which gives a CSV.
+- All exported CSV statements should go in `statements/first_calgary`.
+All CSV files will be read and duplicates removed.
+- One can export any number of statements for different accounts or date ranges.
+Missing days from the global date range will be derived.
+- Since the bank only gives transactions rather than daily balances, we must derive the daily balances based on transaction details.
+Assumed to be $0 if there are no records that old, or carry the last balance if there are no reconds that new.

+# ToDo
+- Finish the derivation of First Calgary statement balances for missing days.
+- Sort statements by import module (named the same for simplicity I think)
+- Implement more statement modules

 ## Versions